-What's a Credit Card Cash Advance?
+What Is a Cash Advance?

 How Much Cash Can You Withdraw?

 You can withdraw cash up to your cash advance limit, which may be lower than the credit limit you're given for purchases.

 Your available cash advance limit may be lower than your total limit if you already have a balance on the credit card.

 Cash advances have a higher cost than regular transactions.
 You'll be charged a cash advance fee and, usually, a higher interest rate than you'd pay for purchases.
 The cash advance fee can be charged as a percentage of the cash advance or a flat rate.
 For example, your credit card issuer may charge a fee of 5% of the advance or $10, whichever is greater.
 Check your credit card terms to confirm the exact fee you'll pay for cash advances.

 Cash advances don't have a grace period, so interest begins accruing on the balance as soon as the transaction is completed.
 This is true even when you pay your balance in full and start the billing cycle with a zero balance.
 You'll always pay a finance charge on a cash advance even if you pay it in full when your billing statement comes.
 To reduce the amount of interest you pay on a cash advance, pay it off as soon as possible, even if that means paying before your billing statement comes.

 In addition to the cash advance fee, you'll be charged an ATM fee when you use an ATM for a credit card cash advance.

 There are some creative ways to get cash from a credit card without doing a cash advance.
 Consider reselling gift cards or shifting some bills around.

 When your card's cash advances carry a different interest rate from purchases or balance transfers, your monthly payment may be split up among the balances, depending on how much you pay.
 If you only make the minimum payment, it will likely be applied to the balance with the lowest interest rate—that's up to your credit card issuer.